dwarvesf/WeAreHiring/archived/executive-assistant.md

 hiring: false
 ---

-## We're looking for an Executive Assistant to join Dwarves and work remotely.
+## We're looking for an Executive Assistant to join Dwarves and work remotely

 **We are seeking a highly organized, proactive, and experienced Executive Assistant to provide support to our senior executives.
 The ideal candidates will be responsible for identifying new business opportunities, fostering strong client relationships, and driving growth by promoting our services to potential clients globally.**

 > 🤘 **[Apply now](mailto:spawn@d.foundation)** (We respond within three days)

 ## Dwarves is research-focused technology firm

 Since 2015, we have helped companies build & ship top-notch software, operate tech teams and invest in ambitious people who are after world's next big things.

 Technology is our north star metrics, engineering is our culture.
 We are a profitable company since day 1 and have been growing steadily.